ethangela/stock_llm_predict/README.md

 ## 3. Notes after assignment3
-In this project, given the limited data and time constraints, I combined zero-shot LLM with `OHLC` factor mining in this project.
+In this project, given the limited data and time constraints, I combined zero-shot LLM with `OHLC` factor mining.
 While `OHLC` factor mining is valuable for exploring interactions between `Close` and `OHL` prices, it's not the only approach.
 In addition, I found that zero-shot LLMs like LLMTime and Chronos are not yet reliable for stock price prediction.

 A more effective approach would be to train models ourselves.